marijnh/Eloquent-JavaScript/10_modules.md

 // → 7
 ```

+Another important difference is that ES module imports happen before
+a module's script starts running.
+That means `import` declarations
+may not appear inside functions or blocks, and the names of
+dependencies can only be quoted strings, not arbitrary expressions.

 At the time of writing, the JavaScript community is in the process of
 adopting this module style.
 But it has been a slow process.
 It took
 a few years, after the format was specified, for browsers and Node.js